alex-strobel/DPP-LabManual/Manuals/Meta-Analysis/Meta_Analysis.md

 ...

-In the following example, I use the data (and some adapted code) provided with the following paper:
+In the following example, I use the data (and some adapted code) provided with the following paper on the relationship between axiety measures and the amplitude of the error-related negativity:

 > Saunders, B. & Inzlicht, M. (2020).
 Assessing and adjusting for publication bias in the relationship between anxiety and the error-related negativity. *International Journal of Psychophysiology, 155*, 87-98. https://doi.org/10.1016/j.ijpsycho.2020.05.008.